interseroh/topmenubar/README.md

  ### applauncher
  This module respresents the application launcher panel of the Top Menu Bar.

+ #### Configuration Properties
+ It utilizes the dev.applauncher.json file by default for configuring the panel.
+ You can override it by setting the applauncher.config.json property.

+ Example:

+ `-Dapplauncher.config.json=classpath:prod.applauncher.json`

  ### messaging
  This module respresents the messaging facilities of Top Menu Bar.